Hypothetical answers to continuous queries over data streams: Incremental computation of hypothetical answers

 An SLD-refutation with future premises with the property guaranteed by Proposition~\ref{prop:SLD-strat} is called a \emph{stratified} SLD-refutation with future premises.
 Since data stream $D$ only contains EDB atoms, it also follows that in a stratified SLD-refutation all goals after $G_{k_{-1}}$ are always resolved with EDB atoms.
-Furthermore, each \longpaper{goal }$G_{k_i}$ contains only future EDB atoms with respect to $i$.
+Furthermore, each goal $G_{k_i}$ contains only potentially future EDB atoms with respect to $i$.
 Let $\theta_i$ be the restriction of the composition of all substitutions in the SLD-derivation up to step $k_i$ to $\var P$.
-Then $G_{k_i}=\neg\wedge_j\alpha_j$ represents all hypothetical answers to $Q$ over $D_i$ of the form \tuple{(\theta_i\sigma)|_{\var P},\wedge_j\alpha_j} for some ground substitution $\sigma$ (cf.~Proposition~\ref{prop:SLD-sound}).
+Then $G_{k_i}=\neg\wedge_j\alpha_j$ represents all hypothetical answers to $Q$ over $D_i$ of the form \tuple{(\theta_i\sigma)|_{\var P},\wedge_j\alpha_j} for some ground substitution $\sigma$ (cf.~Theorem~\ref{thm:SLD-sound}).

 This yields an online procedure to compute supported answers to continuous queries over data streams.
 In a pre-processing step, we calculate all computed answers with premises to $Q$ over $D_{-1}$, and keep the ones with minimal set of formulas.
-(Note that Proposition~\ref{prop:SLD-compl} guarantees that all minimal sets are generated by this procedure, although some non-minimal sets may also appear as in Example~\ref{ex:SLD-problems}.)
-The online part of the procedure then performs SLD-resolution between each of these sets and the facts produced by the data stream, adding the resulting resolvents to a set of schemata of supported answers (i.e.~where variables may still occur).
+(Note that Theorem~\ref{thm:SLD-compl} guarantees that all minimal sets are generated by this procedure, although some non-minimal sets may also appear as in Example~\ref{ex:SLD-problems}.)
+The online part of the procedure then resolves each of these sets with the facts delivered by the data stream, adding the resulting resolvents to a set of schemata of supported answers (i.e.~where variables may still occur).
 By Proposition~\ref{prop:SLD-strat}, if there is at least one resolution step at this stage, then the hypothetical answers represented by these schemata all have evidence, so they are indeed supported.